 The modified second XB-42 was handed over to the USAAF in early 1945 for evaluation.
 During this time, it was given the unofficial name by which it would become known: the Mixmaster.

-Due to the large propellers that were said to resemble a blender of the period.
+This was due to its large propellers which resembled a blender.
 On December 8th, it was used to set a new record for a coast-to-coast flight across America, flying from Long Beach in California to Bolling Field in Washington, D.C. in a little over 5¼ hours.

 A USAAF press release triumphantly noted that this involved an average speed of 433mph.
 That sounded good, but what wasn’t mentioned was that the flight benefitted from strong tailwinds throughout, and the true airspeed was actually around 375mph.
 Fast, but not fast enough to make the other issues with XB-42 irrelevant.